Implementation Intentions: If-Then Plans That Double Follow-Through

 Primary plan: "When I get into bed at night, I will read for 20 minutes before putting my phone away."

-When Implementation Intentions Don't Work
+When Implementation Intentions Do Not Work

 Implementation Intentions and Accountability